-&lt;sup>101 The international office for a large US-based company producing projectile electric shock weapons is headquartered in the Netherlands and has national websites in France, Germany, Italy, Poland, Spain and the UK.
+100 The international office for a large US-based company producing projectile electric shock weapons is headquartered in the Netherlands and has national websites in France, Germany, Italy, Poland, Spain and the UK.

-&lt;sup>102 This company's products have been promoted by other companies in at least Croatia, Cyprus, Netherlands, North Macedonia and Spain.
+101 This company's products have been promoted by other companies in at least Croatia, Cyprus, Netherlands, North Macedonia and Spain.

-&lt;sup>103 Companies in at least Czech Republic, Russian Federation and Turkey have manufactured and/or promoted other projectile electric shock weapons for use by law enforcement officials.
+102 Companies in at least Czech Republic, Russian Federation and Turkey have manufactured and/or promoted other projectile electric shock weapons for use by law enforcement officials.

-&lt;sup>104 Although UN and regional human rights organisations (notably the CPT) have highlighted the misuse of ordinary handcuffs in torture and ill-treatment, the EU Torture Regulation does not currently control such items.
+103 Although UN and regional human rights organisations (notably the CPT) have highlighted the misuse of ordinary handcuffs in torture and ill-treatment, the EU Torture Regulation does not currently control such items.

-&lt;sup>105 UN Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules), United General Assembly resolution 70/175, annex, adopted on 17 December 2015, Rule 43.
+104 UN Standard Minimum Rules for the Treatment of Prisoners (the Nelson Mandela Rules), United General Assembly resolution 70/175, annex, adopted on 17 December 2015, Rule 43.

-$^{106}$ For further information and indicative cases see Amnesty International and Omega Research Foundation reports listed in footnote 4.
+105 For further information and indicative cases see Amnesty International and Omega Research Foundation reports listed in footnote 4.

-Copies of illustrative relevant company marketing materials are held by the CDDH Secretariat.
+106 Copies of illustrative relevant company marketing materials are held by the CDDH Secretariat.

 - 45. RCAs can pose a risk of unnecessary harm if used without following the manufacturers' instructions or in contravention of human rights standards.
 Of particular concern is the use of RCAs in excessive quantities or in confined spaces where people cannot disperse and the toxic properties of the agents can lead to serious injury or death, particularly to vulnerable individuals. - 46.
-The European Court of Human Rights has indicated that "the unwarranted use of tear gas by law enforcement officers is not compatible with the prohibition of ill-treatment".
-With regard to places of detention, the CPT has repeatedly recommended that pepper spray and tear gas should not be used in confined spaces, nor on an individual already brought under control, as well as expressing "serious reservations" about its use in open space, stating that there should be clearly defined safeguards in place if it needs to be used exceptionally.
-109 - 47.
+The European Court of Human Rights has declared that "the unwarranted use of tear gas by law enforcement officers is not compatible with the prohibition of ill-treatment".
+107 With regard to places of detention, the CPT has repeatedly recommended that pepper spray and tear gas should not be used in confined spaces, nor on an individual already brought under control, as well as expressing "serious reservations" about its use in open space, stating that there should be clearly defined safeguards in place if it needs to be used exceptionally.
+108 - 47.
 The European Court of Human Rights has endorsed these concerns and recommendations.
-110 - 48.
-During the 2014-2018 period, companies in at least 27 Council of Europe member States have manufactured and/or promoted riot control agents for use by law enforcement officials.
-The products of certain Council of Europe-based companies have been transferred to third countries where widespread and serious misuse of riot control agents has been documented, as highlighted by the UN and in the Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe report.
+109 - 48.
+During the 2014-2018 period, companies in at least 27 Council of Europe member States110 have manufactured and/or promoted riot control agents for use by law enforcement officials.
+The products of certain Council of Europe-based companies have been transferred to third countries where widespread and serious misuse of riot control agents has been documented, as highlighted by the UN111 and in the Legal Affairs and Human Rights Committee of the Parliamentary Assembly of the Council of Europe report.112

-Kinetic impact devices
+Kinetic impact devices113

-49. During the 2014-2018 period, companies in at least 21 member States have manufactured and/or promoted kinetic impact projectiles - such as plastic and rubber bullets - and associated launchers for use by law enforcement officials.
+49. During the 2014-2018 period, companies in at least 21 member States114 have manufactured and/or promoted kinetic impact projectiles - such as plastic and rubber

-&lt;sup>108 Case of İzci v.
+107 Case of İzci v.
 Turkey, App. no.42606/05, judgment of 23 July 2013, paragraph 62.

-&lt;sup>109 See for example, CPT, Report to the Government of Bosnia and Herzegovina on the visit to Bosnia and Herzegovina carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) from 19 to 30 March 2007, paragraph 79.
+108 See for example, CPT, Report to the Government of Bosnia and Herzegovina on the visit to Bosnia and Herzegovina carried out by the European Committee for the Prevention of Torture and Inhuman or Degrading Treatment or Punishment (CPT) from 19 to 30 March 2007, paragraph 79.

-&lt;sup>110 Case of Ali Güneş v.
+109 Case of Ali Güneş v.
 Turkey, judgment of 10 April 2012, paragraphs 39-41.

-Companies in at least Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Russian Federation, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and the United Kingdom have manufactured and/or promoted riot control agents for use law enforcement officials.
+110 Companies in at least Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Estonia, France, Germany, Greece, Hungary, Italy, Netherlands, North Macedonia, Norway, Poland, Portugal, Romania, Russian Federation, Slovakia, Slovenia, Spain, Sweden, Switzerland, Turkey, Ukraine, and the United Kingdom have manufactured and/or promoted riot control agents for use law enforcement officials.